Elders/Cronus/src/Elders.Cronus/Cronus.rn.md

+#### 4.1.1 - 22.03.2018
+* Log a Warning instead of an Error when loading assemblies dynamically for discovery

 #### 4.1.0 - 22.03.2018
 * Adds support for event store multitenancy
 * Auto discovery feature which will automatically configure cronus settings